willduncanphoto/cardBot/README.md

 ## DISCLAIMER: Built with AI Coding Tools

 CardBot was built with the help of AI coding tools and many open source projects.
-There is no way that I could build this alone.
 There is no warranty.
-This is an experiment.
+This is an experiment in LLM slop.

 A special thanks goes out to **[Pi](https://shittycodingagent.ai)** — a terminal-based coding agent.